momuno/azure-sdk-for-c/sdk/samples/iot/README.md

     A property named `device_count` is supported for this sample.

     <b>To send a device twin desired property message:</b> Select your device's "Device Twin" tab in the Azure Portal of your IoT Hub.
-Add the property `device_count` along with a corresponding value to the `desired` section of the JSON.
+Add the property `device_count` along with a corresponding value to the `desired` section of the twin JSON.
 Select "Save" to update the twin document and send the twin message to the device.
-The IoT Hub will translate the twin JSON into CBOR for the device to consume.
+The IoT Hub will translate the twin JSON into CBOR for the device to consume and decode.

     ```json
     "properties": {